University distinguished professor

 Associate director, Division of Biology

-Because human activities are altering the key drivers of ecological processes in grasslands directly — by managing fire and grazers — and indirectly -- by changing atmospheric chemistry and climate -- Konza Prairie's Long-Term Ecological Research program is increasingly relevant for addressing issues related to management and global change.
+Because human activities are altering the key drivers of ecological processes in grasslands directly — by managing fire and grazers — and indirectly — by changing atmospheric chemistry and climate — Konza Prairie's Long-Term Ecological Research program is increasingly relevant for addressing issues related to management and global change.
 Blair's research focuses primarily on studies of nutrient cycling and plant productivity in grasslands and the ecological consequences of global changes, including climate change, land-use/land-cover change and elevated nutrient deposition.
-Other current research projects include grassland restoration ecology and the ecology of soil invertebrates.
+Other current research projects focus on grassland restoration ecology and rhizosphere processes.

-Blair's research has been supported by more than $30 million in grants — $13 million as principal investigator and $17 million as a co-principal investigator — from many agencies such as the National Science Foundation, U.S. Department of Energy, and U.S. Department of Agriculture.
+Blair's research has been supported by more than $38 million in grants — $20 million as principal investigator and $18 million as a co-principal investigator — from agencies such as the National Science Foundation, U.S. Department of Energy, and U.S. Department of Agriculture.
 He also has served on several groups charged with developing the nation's research priorities.

 Blair is the author of more than 100 journal articles and book chapters.
-He has served on the editorial board of Ecology, the flagship journal of the Ecological Society of America, and on other international journals about soil ecology.
-He is a member of the American Association for the Advancement of Science, the American Institute of Biological Sciences, the Ecological Society of America and the Soil Ecology Society.
+He has served on the editorial board of Ecology, the flagship journal of the Ecological Society of America, and other international journals.
+He is a member of the American Institute of Biological Sciences and the Ecological Society of America, and a fellow of the American Association for the Advancement of Science.

 Blair can be reached at 785-532-7065 or email@example.com.